icecube/icetray-public/cmake/resources/docs/platforms.rst

 bot for that platform.
 We will accept any patches from you that make our software work for you.
 Please understand that we require all developers submit commits that keep the CI/CD system happy.
-Extending this list to accomodate a few collaborators puts an undue burden on the entire development team.
+Extending this list to accommodate a few collaborators puts an undue burden on the entire development team.

 Detailed Instructions